What we know about the Titanic-bound submersible that's missing with 5 people onboard

-A search is underway for a deep-sea vessel that went missing with five people aboard after it dove toward the deteriorating wreck site of the Titanic ocean liner.
+A search is underway for a deep-sea vessel that went missing with five people aboard after it dived toward the deteriorating wreck site of the Titanic ocean liner.

 The U.S. Coast Guard is leading the search for the small craft, named Titan, in the North Atlantic Ocean.
 The remote area is where the Titanic struck an iceberg and sank in 1912, killing all but about 700 of the roughly 2,200 passengers and crew.

-The Titan's dive on Sunday is one of many that have been made to the wreck by OceanGate Expeditions since 2021.
+This was OceanGate Expeditions' third annual voyage to chronicle the deterioration of Titanic since 2021.
 The sunken ship is about 2.4 miles (3.8 kilometers) below the surface.

 What we know so far: